Bolivia judge orders pre-trial detention for opposition head

 After a virtual hearing that lasted more than seven hours, Judge Sergio Pacheco ordered Camacho, who is also the governor of the Santa Cruz region, to be remanded in custody, agreeing with prosecutors that he was a flight risk and could obstruct an ongoing investigation.

-Shortly after the ruling, video showed Camacho getting transferred to a high-security prison in Bolivia’s capital, La Paz, as the governor’s lawyers vowed to appeal.
+Shortly after the ruling, video showed Camacho being transferred to Chonchocoro, a high-security prison some 25 kilometers (15 miles) from the capital of La Paz as his lawyers vowed to appeal.

+The governor was taken into custody Wednesday and is isolated from the rest of the prisoners at Chonchocoro, where the country usually imprisons the criminals it deems to be the most dangerous.

+Prosecutors allege Camacho in 2019 orchestrated what they describe as a coup while leading mass protests following elections that the Organization of American States said were marred by fraud.

-By the time the judge issued his ruling, a 24-hour strike called for by Camacho’s allies in Santa Cruz had started and road blockades were set up throughout the wealthy region that is widely considered to be Bolivia’s economic engine.
+By the time the judge issued his ruling Friday, a 24-hour strike called for by Camacho’s allies in Santa Cruz had started and road blockades were set up throughout the wealthy region that is widely considered to be Bolivia’s economic engine.

+Santa Cruz, an agribusiness center in the eastern lowlands that is a bastion of the opposition, was isolated from the rest of the country Friday due to the roadblocks but, as of early afternoon, the strike was peaceful.

+Rómulo Calvo, the head of the powerful Civic Committee of Santa Cruz, which called for Friday’s strike, said they would soon decide more actions to protest Camacho’s detention.

 The judge rejected claims by Camacho’s lawyers that the governor’s detention was illegal.